markohantula/evidos.github.io/index.md

 Required steps to create a transaction:

-1. Create a new transaction with [POST api/transaction](/endpoints#%23/paths//api/transaction/post)
+1. Create a new transaction with [POST api/transaction](/endpoints#%23/paths//api/transaction/post).
+2. Optionally you can add metadata to generate fields with [PUT api/transaction/{transactionId}/file/{fileId}](/endpoints#%23/paths//api/transaction/%7BtransactionId%7D/file/%7BfileId%7D/put).
+You have to submit the metadata first before you upload the file.
+Make sure you use the same fileId for both the metadata and the file.
-2. Upload the documents you want to be signed by performing a [PUT api/transaction/{transactionId}/file/{fileId}](/endpoints#%23/paths//api/transaction/%7BtransactionId%7D/file/%7BfileId%7D/put).
+3. Upload the documents you want to be signed by performing a [PUT api/transaction/{transactionId}/file/{fileId}](/endpoints#%23/paths//api/transaction/%7BtransactionId%7D/file/%7BfileId%7D/put).
 Repeat for each file.
-3. Finally start the transaction with [PUT api/transaction/{transactionId}/start](/endpoints#%23/paths//api/transaction/%7BtransactionId%7D/start/put)
+4. Finally start the transaction with [PUT api/transaction/{transactionId}/start](/endpoints#%23/paths//api/transaction/%7BtransactionId%7D/start/put).

-## Server Address
+### Server Address

 The REST gateway BaseURL is: https://api.signhost.com/api/

-## Security
+### Security

 We require that all requests are done over SSL.

-### Authentication
+## Authentication

 To authenticate you have to add two HTTP headers to every request you make.
 The first header includes the name "Application" with the value "APPKey [the app key]".
+This application key will be provided to you by email.
 The second header includes the name "Authorization" with the value "APIKey [your api key]".
+The API key can be generated via My Account > Profile > API keys at the [SignHost Portal](https://portal.signhost.com/).
 Below you find a HTTP request header example:

     Content-Type: application/json
     Application: APPKey ApplicationName 6kDtzzEoHKmmc2dqnkIqfIQaoKQTdFj1Wl7ZQNsDHR8=